 How To Make The Most Of 48 Hours In Colombo

 If you’re travelling to Sri Lanka, chances are you haven’t blocked out much time to check out the capital.
-The first thing you’ll want to do is collapse on a coastal banana lounge or stare into the eyes of a wild elephant or stick your face out a train window to feel the wind in your hair as jungles, mountains and tea fields cascade in and out of view.
+The first thing you’ll want to do is collapse on a coastal banana lounge or stick your face out a train window to feel the wind in your hair as jungles, mountains and tea fields cascade in and out of view.

 And that’s fair enough.
 You’ll do all that and it’ll be incredible.